deniskokarev/vgame/README.md

 make debug
 ```

-The current software is just an adopted SparkFun demo
+The current software is the Game of Reversy (Otello)

 The board is double-sided suitable for DIY and fits the LCD screen component "natively"

 ![Complete Device](https://github.com/deniskokarev/vgame/blob/master/IMG_1202.jpg "Complete Device")

 TODO:
-- Write a game for it
+- Write more games